assmdx/webdetector/README.md

 # webdetector
-webdetector is a tool that recognizes whether the website is dangerous.
+webdetector is a web app that recognizes whether the website is dangerous.

 Developed using libsvm.